Good news: Our Home Birth service resumed on 21st October 2024. Please go here to read our latest update, issued on 10th September, 2024.

-If you want to discuss anything around the announcement or your birth options, please contact your community team, the numbers for the teams should be on your maternity record or you can follow this link for contact details for each community midwife team.
+If you want to discuss anything about your birth options, please contact your community team, the numbers for the teams should be on your maternity record or you can follow this link for contact details for each community midwife team.
+Information about the different birth settings is available here.

 We know you feel most comfortable in your own home, so understandably you may want to give birth here.